thecolorkeo/InsightEditWindow/README.md

 Wikipedia's credibility depends on the edits behind its articles being transparent.
 But on their website, it's hard to compare edits beyond the scope of one user's or one page's revisions.

 My product is an analytics page for analyzing site-wide user behavior.
-I analyze 500GB of Wikipedia pages in XML, process them in Spark, and store in TimescaleDB.
-On my [website](editwindow.wiki), there is a panel of pre-selected top stats, and clicking them allows users to dig deeper into different metrics.
+I analyze 500GB of Wikipedia pages in zipped XML format, process them in Spark, and store in TimescaleDB.
+On my [website](editwindow.wiki) [now decomissioned due to cost], there is a panel of pre-selected top stats, and clicking them allows users to dig deeper into different metrics.
+Instead, as of Mar 12, 2019, you can find a video of my website [here](https://www.youtube.com/watch?v=L_mPeOaQdbA&feature=youtu.be).

 Some interesting things to look at might be:
 - How does the number of revisions change during events such as national holidays?